 You’ll have to open your PC using a screwdriver for the next step.
 Turn off your PC before you continue.

 - Check your RAM sticks.
-A computer won’t start if the RAM isn’t connected properly, which is what may be causing the black display.
+A computer won’t start if the RAM isn’t connected properly, which may be causing the black screen.
 RAM sticks make a clicking noise when they’re pushed into place.

 - Check your storage device.
 Whether it’s a hard drive, an SSD, or an NVME drive, your computer needs it to work to boot.
-Without a functional storage device, your computer may fail to boot, take you to the BIOS menu, or end up on a black/blue screen, which is identical to a no-signal display.
+Without a functional storage device, your computer may fail to boot, take you to the BIOS menu, or end up on a black/blue screen identical to a no-signal situation.

 - Make sure your GPU is connected to your motherboard and its dedicated power connector if it needs one.
-The GPU is the part responsible for producing a display on your monitor’s screen, so it best be working properly.
+The GPU produces a display on your monitor’s screen, so it should work properly.

 - Ensure the internal components of your PC are connected to the power supply, except those that draw power via the motherboard—RAM sticks, for example.